kyoheiu/felix/README.md

 zathura = ["pdf"]
 ```

-...then, for example jpg file, say `01.jpg`, is opened by `feh 01.jpg`, and toml file is opened by `nvim <file-name>` (because "toml" is not listed in exec).
+...then, for example jpg file, say `01.jpg`, is opened by `feh 01.jpg`, and config.toml is opened by `nvim config.toml` (because "toml" is not listed in \[exec\]).
 Commands are executed inside `fm`, so you can return to the list right after closing file.

 ## todo (or not todo)